 - The price varies based on the time and effort used.

 Dedicated Hiring Model

-In this model, you can hire dedicated resources just for the development purpose and can keep the task and project management in-house.
+In this model, you can hire dedicated resources just for the web, app or software development outsourcing solutions, and can keep the task and project management in-house.
 You simply need to pay a fixed monthly fee for each resource that you use.